CenterForOpenScience/Policies-and-Procedures/index.md

 Grievances
 ------------------

-A grievance is a formal written expression of dissatisfaction about a work situation by an individual or group.
-The COS’s grievance procedure is a formal procedure that COS and its staff members will follow to deal with or resolve workplace problems.
+A grievance is a formal written or verbal expression of dissatisfaction about a work situation by an individual or group.
+The COS grievance procedure is a formal procedure that COS and its staff members will follow to deal with or resolve workplace problems.
 The policy is:

 _Easy to use:_ The COS's grievance procedure is regularly updated to take into account other best practice models.
 As a result, the grievance procedure should be clear and easy to use.